sundeepbassi/supershop_v1/README.md

 - With defining the user stories it was essential to consider what functions would be important for this project.

-The blog will allow the users to:
+The e-commerce site will allow the users to:

 - The user must be able to navigate around the e=commerce site easily easily on each page.